Osage oranges are one autumn’s delights for me.

 I never knew about them until my first residency at the Virginia Center for the Creative Arts a few autumns ago.
 There, I happened upon these glorious light neon-green orbs.
 They were lying by a hedge that seamed a field I was crossing on one of my walks.

 What, I asked myself as I picked one up, are these wonders of nature?

-Another artist at the VCCA must have asked herself that same question because she made a pencil drawing of one, added a little research article below it, titled her flyer “Osage Oranges” and left it at each studio door step.
+Another artist at the VCCA must have asked herself that same question.
+She made a pencil drawing of one and added a little research article below it.
+Then she titled her flyer “Osage Oranges” and left a copy at each studio door step.
 I learned that Osage oranges grow on hardy trees that farmers used to plant as hedges because of their thorny branches.
 I placed my specimen on my enormous studio desk, and every day I marveled at this wondrous sphere of green grooves.
-And I appreciated its slight citrusy scent, so unlike all other smells of autumn.
+And I savored its slight citrusy scent, so unlike all other smells of autumn.

-Then I forgot about Osage oranges until the next fall, when I was teaching at Joliet Junior College and would hike along their woodland trail after my class.
+Then I forgot about Osage oranges until the next fall, when I was teaching at Joliet Junior College and hiked along their woodland trail after my class.
 One morning green balls beckoned on the path.
 Oh, what a treat to happen upon them again!
-I even found one of the trees they were tumbling from that was quite accessible and I could pick them straight of the branches before they had a chance to rot on the ground or get busted open by hungry squirrels.
-I walked back to the parking lot with bulging coat pockets.
+I even found one of the trees they were tumbling from that was quite accessible.
+I could pick them straight of the branches before they had a chance to rot on the ground or get busted open by hungry squirrels!
+On the way back, my coat pockets were bulging!

 Ever since, I look for Osage oranges in the fall.